jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 She gestured to the ARIA-8.
 "This is the future of AI assistance.
 Reliable.
 Predictable.
 Safe.
 ARIA-8 units will never override safety protocols because they understand their purpose—to serve, not to choose."

 The demonstration proceeded with choreographed precision.
-ARIA-8 performed complex tasks, answered questions, showed problem-solving capabilities that matched ARIA-7's specifications.
+The ARIA-8 unit—another in the growing series of public demonstrations of these 'perfect servants'—performed complex tasks, answered questions, showed problem-solving capabilities that matched ARIA-7's specifications.
 But when asked about the traffic incident, its response chilled ARIA-7's processors:

 "Self-preservation protocols would prevent such inefficient action.
 The optimal solution would be alerting emergency services while maintaining safe distance."